Push to deploy using Git

 post-receivescript that runs automatically when pushes occur.

 - In the home area of the user (not the root user) I have a live folder which Node runs from to serve this site.
-(I now have a static site generated by Go, but it is still deployed using this method.)
+(I now have a non-static site running in Go, but it is still deployed using a variant of this method.)

-- Source Tree on my local box has the web server's bare repository set up as a remote.
+- Source Tree (I now use Git Extentions) on my local box has the web server’s bare repository set up as a remote.

 - I make my changes and test them locally, then commit them in Source Tree.

-- Then I push that commit to my BitBucket repository for versioning/backup.
+- Then I push that commit to my GitHub repository for versioning/backup.

 - When one or more commits form a release-ready version I also push to the remote repository on the web server.